phynet/Swift-JSON-Mappers-Decode-Encode/README.md

 This library looks promising, uses Node on top of ... it?

-Genome is built on top of Node as opposed to JSON directly.
+> Genome is built on top of Node as opposed to JSON directly.
 This makes it easy for Genome to work with any data type through little effort.

-All mapping operations are built as sugar on top of Node's core.
+> All mapping operations are built as sugar on top of Node's core.

 https://github.com/LoganWright/Genome

 ## Decodable

+> Simple and strict, yet powerful object mapping made possible by Swift 2's error handling.
+Greatly inspired by Argo, but without a bizillion functional operators.

 https://github.com/Anviking/Decodable